SimHoZebs/personal-site/content/blogs/Reviews&Planning/2023 Reflection & 2024 Goals.md

 > _\...sharing what I think and learn._

 That's why I built this website.
 This is the space that displays all my social links, projects I built, and the thoughts I want to share.
-I published a [post about Rust](../Rust%20made%20me%20rethink%20everything.md) by the end of the year, so I consider this goal sufficiently achieved.
+I published a [Rust made me rethink everything](../Rust%20made%20me%20rethink%20everything.md) by the end of the year, so I consider this goal sufficiently achieved.

 ---